-- Construction contracts (mainly applicable to Tenaris Brazilian subsidiaries): The revenue recognition of the contracts follows the IAS 11 guidance, that means ,when the outcome of a construction contract can be estimated reliably and it is probable that the contract will be profitable, contract revenue is recognized over the period of the contract by reference to the stage of completion (measured by reference to the contract costs incurred up to the end of the reporting period as a percentage of total estimated costs for each contract). - Interest income: on the effective yield basis. - Dividend income from investments in other companies: when Tenaris' right to receive payment is established.
+- Construction contracts (mainly applicable to Tenaris Brazilian subsidiaries and amounted to 1.1% of total sales).
+The revenue recognition of the contracts follows the IAS 11 guidance, that means, when the outcome of a construction contract can be estimated reliably and it is probable that the contract will be profitable, contract revenue is recognized over the period of the contract by reference to the stage of completion (measured by reference to the contract costs incurred up to the end of the reporting period as a percentage of total estimated costs for each contract). - Interest income: on the effective yield basis. - · Dividend income from investments in other companies: when Tenaris' right to receive payment is established.